githubEdit

 Hash data quickly for identifiers, integrity checks, and tooling when building on Polkadot with Pop CLI.

-When you're building on Polkadot, you'll often need hashes — to verify files, derive stable identifiers, or work with chain primitives.
+When you're building on Polkadot, you'll often need hashesarrow-up-right — to verify files, derive stable identifiers, or work with chain primitives.
 The pop hash command gives you a fast, convenient way to generate these hashes without juggling separate tools.

 What you can use it for